xolvio/enterprise-apollo-graphql/README.md

 The content in this repository is licensed under the [MIT license](LICENSE).

-Some code has been based on code of the Apollo Server documentation ([license](licenses/third-parties/apollographql/apollo-server/LICENSE)).
+Some content has been based on content of the Apollo Server documentation ([license](licenses/third-parties/apollographql/apollo-server/LICENSE)).